 How to apply

-Several funding opportunities and services exist in Queensland and across Australia which may be suitable for establishing aquaculture facilities, including:
+Several funding opportunities and services exist in Queensland and across Australia, including:

-- Advance Queensland programs and funds Advance Queensland delivers the Queensland Government's vision for the future and invests in a stronger Queensland.
-This includes programs and funding for entrepreneurs and start-ups and identifying business grants.
+- Advance Queensland programs and funds—delivers the Queensland Government's vision for the future and invests in a stronger Queensland, including programs and funding for entrepreneurs and startups and identifying business grants.

-Includes information about how to find grants and apply for grant funding in Queensland
+- Business Queensland—includes information about how to find grants and apply for grant funding in Queensland.

-A service to connect businesses and investors to information, grants, registrations and support to help businesses succeed in Australia.
-AusIndustry includes a Grants and programs finder.
+- AusIndustry—connects businesses and investors to information, grants, registrations and support to help businesses succeed in Australia, including a grants and programs finder.

 Email email@example.com or call 13 25 23.